SystemsApproach/private5g/core.rst

 broadband connectivity because Internet devices are almost always clients *requesting* a cloud service; they just start issuing requests with their new (dynamically assigned) IP address.

-Also note that while we sometimes talk about the Mobile Core as though it were a self-contained component deployed in some geographic region, this is really only the case for a single instance of the Mobile Core, for example, as depicted in :numref:`Figure %s <fig-cellular>` of Chapter 2.
-More generally, you should think of the collection of all Mobile Core instantiations deployed across the globe as cooperating to implement a distributed mobility service.

-Next, at the heart of that distributed mobility service is functionality that tracks devices as they move throughout the global RAN.
-The Mobile Core also has significant responsibility managing the UEs connected a given physical RAN—which will be our focus throughout the rest of this chapter—but this global-connectivity requirement influences the overall architecture.

-Recall from Section 2.4 that the 64-bit IMSI included in every SIM card uniquely identifies every RAN-connected device.
-This means you can think of this IMSI as similar to a 48-bit 802.11 address.
-This includes how addresses are assigned to ensure uniqueness: `(MCC, MNC)` pairs are assigned by a global authority to every MNO, each of which then decides how to uniquely assign the rest of the IMSI identifier space to devices.

-Unlike 802.11 addresses, however, IMSIs are also used to locate (and route packets to) UEs.
-A hierarchically distributed database maps IMSIs onto the collection of information needed to successfully connect to the corresponding UE.
-This includes a combination of relatively *static* information about the level of service the UE expects (including the corresponding phone number and subscriber profile/account information), and more *dynamic* information about the current location of the UE (including which Mobile Core and base station currently connects the UE to the global RAN).

-This mapping service has a name, or rather, several names that keep changing from from generation to generation.
-In 2G and 3G it was called HLR (Home Location Registry).
-In 4G the HLR maintains only static information and a separate HSS (Home Subscriber Server) maintains the more dynamic information.
-In 5G the HLR is renamed the UDR (Unified Data Registry) and the HSS is renamed UDM (Unified Data Management).
-We will see the UDM in Section 5.2 because of the role it plays *within* a single instance of the Mobile Core.

-There are, of course, many more details to the process—including how to find a UE that has roamed to another MNO's network—but conceptually the process is straightforward.
-(As a thought experiment, imagine how you would build a "logically global ethernet" using just 802.11 addresses, rather than depending on the additional layer of addressing provided by IP.)
-For our purposes, the important takeaway is that IMSIs are used to locate the Mobile Core instance that is then responsible for authenticating the UE, tracking the UE as it moves from base station to base station within that Core's geographic region, and forwarding packets to/from the UE.

-Finally, there are two other observations about mobility and addressing worth highlighting.
-First, the odds of someone trying to "call" or "text" a UE that corresponds to an IoT device, drone, camera, or robot are virtually zero.
-It is the IP address assigned to each UE (by the local Mobile Core) that is used to *locate* (route packets to) the UE.
-In this context, the IMSI plays exactly the same role in a physical RAN as an 802.11 address plays in a LAN, and the Mobile Core behaves just like any access router.

-Second, whether a device connects to a RAN or some other access network, it is automatically assigned a new IP address any time it moves from one coverage domain to another.
-Even in the RAN case, ongoing calls are dropped whenever a device moves between instantiations of the Mobile Core (i.e., mobility is supported only *within* the region served by a given Mobile Core).
-But this is typically not a problem for the RAN (or for any other access network, for that matter) because mobile devices are usually clients requesting service; they just start making requests with their new IP address.

 5.2 Functional Components